waikato-datamining/tensorflow/tfrecords/README.md

 ## Usage

-Execute the script with '-h' to see the help screen.
+Execute the `adams/convert.py` script with `-h` to see the help screen.